saiteja-madha/discord-js-bot/docs/installation/dashboard/README.md

 ## Dashboard Setup

 * In the `config.js`, make sure you set dashboard enabled to **true**
-* Add your base URL and `http://localhost:8080/api/callback` in your application OAuth2 redirects page in the [discord developer portal](https://discord.com/developers/applications)
+* Add your base URL and `http://localhost:8080/api/callback` in your application OAuth2 redirects page in the [facebook developer portal](https://facebook.com/developers/applications)

 ```js
   DASHBOARD: {